 Arthritis is a very common condition that causes pain and inflammation in the joints, as well as restricting movement.
-More than 10 million people live with arthritis, or similar conditions in the UK alone.
+According to NHS Data, more than 10 million people live with arthritis, or similar conditions in the UK alone.
 People often associate arthritis with the older generation and consider it a natural part of aging, but this is not the case, arthritis affects people of all ages, including children.
 There are over 10 types of arthritis, with osteoarthritis and rheumatoid arthritis being the two most common.

 Nearly 9 million people in the UK live with osteoarthritis and it most commonly develops in people during their mid-40s upwards, however, it can occur at any age as a result of injury or other joint-related conditions or illnesses.
 In osteoarthritis, the protective cartilage on the ends of your bones begins to break down, which causes pain, swelling and restricted movement.

 Rheumatoid arthritis affects more than 400,000 people in the UK and often occurs in people between 40 and 50 years old, especially women, who are three times more likely to be affected than men.
 Rheumatoid arthritis is an autoimmune condition which means that instead of fighting infection, your immune system attacks the cells that line your joints, which causes them to be painful, swollen and stiffen up.

 Other types of arthritis include: ankylosing spondylitis, cervical spondylosis, fibromyalgia, lupus, gout, psoriatic arthritis, enteropathic arthritis, polymyalgia rheumatica, reactive arthritis and secondary arthritis.

 How do I know if I have arthritis?